Deploy a Node.js application with PM2 and Nginx

 Create a simple Node.js application

-The first step is to create a sample app we will deploy on the server and make it accessible to the world.
-We will use the boilerplate we created in this tutorial.
+To create a Node.js application to deploy on the server and make it accessible worldwide, we will use the Node.js project starter we built in this tutorial.

 git clone https://github.com/tericcabrel/node-ts-starter.git -b express deploy-node-app